Space Race: Space Shuttles

-First professional women in space
+First women in space

 The first woman in space was from the Soviet Union, Valentina Tereshkova.
-NASA did not welcome women astronauts into its corps until 1978, when six female mission specialists were recruited.
+NASA did not welcome female astronauts into its corps until 1978, when six female mission specialists were recruited.
 This first class included scientist Sally Ride, who became America's first woman in space on STS-7 in June 1983.
 NASA included women mission specialists in the next four astronaut candidate classes, and admitted female pilots starting in 1990.
 Eileen Collins from this class became the first pilot to fly on Space Shuttle flight STS-63 in February 1995, and the first female commander of a spaceflight on STS-93 in July 1999.

 The USSR admitted its first female test pilot as a cosmonaut, Svetlana Savitskaya, in 1980.
 She became the first female to fly since Tereshkova, on Salyut 7 in December 1981.

 First modular space station

-The USSR turned its space program to development of the low Earth orbit modular space station Mir (peace or world) assembled in orbit from 1986 to 1996.
+The USSR turned its space program to the development of the low Earth orbit modular space station Mir (peace or world) assembled in orbit from 1986 to 1996.
 At 129700 kg, it held records for the largest spacecraft and the longest continuous human presence in space at 3,644 days, until the International Space Station was built starting in 1998.
-Mirs operation continued after the 1991 replacement of the USSR's space program with the Russian Federal Space Agency until 2001, supported by Soyuz spacecraft.
+Mir's operation continued after the 1991 replacement of the USSR's space program with the Russian Federal Space Agency until 2001, supported by Soyuz spacecraft.